michael-rutledge/.rut_profile/README.md

 1. Run the link script

-    *   If you already have your own dot files that you might care about, back them up.
+    *   If you already have your own dot files that you might care about, back them up

     *   Then run it: `./link.sh`

-1. You are good to go!
-Make any changes you want to customize it.
+1. Run `rebash` to load changes

+1. You are now up and running with the rut profile!

-1. If you want to utilize your own environment variables, edit the script called `customEnv.sh`.
+1. If you want to utilize your own environment variables/aliases, edit the script called `customEnv.sh`.
 It is automatically created by the `link.sh` file and will automatically be run any time `.bashrc` is sourced.
 This way, I don't encroach on any environment variables you might want to use.

+1. After any future changes you make to `customEnv.sh`, be sure to run `rebash` to load those changes.

 # Included Files